infinum/accessibility-mobile-standards/docs/guidelines/platforms/flutter/guideline_understandable_flutter.md

 Also, every app should be developed as a localizable app, even if it seems like it makes no sense at the start, or all of the intended audience speak a single language, it can still happen that some users will not be able to use that language and there is always a possibility that your app will scale to different language regions or that parts of your code will be reused on different projects which _do_ use localization.

-*This guideline covers point 3.1.1 Language of Page - Level A of the WCAG standard.*

 ## Predictable

+Make mobile apps appear and operate in predictable ways.

 ### On Focus & On Input

+*This technique covers points 3.2.1 On Focus - Level A & 3.2.2 On Input - Level A of the WCAG standard.*
 #### ✅ Success technique(s)

 Users need to be able to consume content without any sudden interruptions and/or changes of context.
 Receiving focus on or interacting with any component should not initiate a change of context unless previously announced.
 By change of context we mean major changes in the content of the screen.